rkzn/open-api-docs/docs/protocol-buffers.md

 Event messages are used for notifying subscribers with asynchronous messages.

-The classic example is ping command, its proto class name is ProtoPingEvent.
+The classic example is a ping command, Its proto class name is ProtoPingEvent.

 The naming convention of events is ProtoEventNameEvent.